isHuman by lemma.id

 Verify a signed presentation on your backend

-Most of your users start at the passkey tier and never see an ID check.
-Where you need one human per account, ask for isHuman at signup or on the risky action.
-Your backend verifies the signed presentation itself and never touches KYC data.
+Most users stay on lemma.id continuity, with a presence proof when you need the holder at the device.
+Where you need one human per account, require a human proof.
+Your backend verifies the presentation and never touches KYC data.

 <script src="https://lemma.id/sdk/ishuman-verifier.js"></script>